Month 2, Day 20, Saturday 8:40 p.m.

 Sebastien hesitated, but complied.
 When she got close enough to see Ana within the shadows of the carriage, her jaw clenched compulsively.

-“Of course I’m not leaving you alone,” Damien said, puffing out his chest like a little rooster.
+“Of course I’m not leaving you alone,” Damien said, puffing out his chest like a little rooster, though his grey eyes were stormy with a heavier emotion.
 “I would offer for everyone to stay at Westbay Manor for the evening, but my father is there.”

 Ana smiled humorlessly.
 “I know.
 That’s why I suggested a hotel.”

 Sebastien glanced up at the driver, who was looking studiously ahead as if he had no idea what was going on, then climbed into the carriage.
 ‘I suppose one night away from the University couldn’t hurt.’

 Natalia kept her shoulders hunched and head down as Damien and Sebastien sat.

 “Did your father do that to you?”
 Damien asked Ana, his tone dark and controlled.